 - (a) Motions and Resolutions;

 - (b) Announcement by the Clerk of Printing and Enrollment;

 - (c) Reports of Select Committees;

 - (d) Reports of Standing Committees;

 - (e) Messages from the Senate;

 - (f) Third Reading;

 - (g) Second Reading;

 - (h) Notices;

 - (i) Messages from the Governor;

-- (i) Comments and Recommendations;
+- (j) Comments and Recommendations;

 - (k) Explanation of "No" Votes;

-- (1) Communications from State Officers;
+- (1) Communications from State Officers:

 - (m) Introduction of Bills;

 - (n) Announcements by the Clerk; and

 - (o) Presentation of Petitions.

 - (2) Routine business on which no vote of the House is required may be disposed of on any day, with or without a quorum present.
 If a quorum is not present, any item of business becoming the subject of a floor motion shall be postponed to the next legislative day.

 - (3) The business of the House shall not be delayed or interrupted by speeches by nonmembers, presentations, awards, ceremonies or musical programs.
+Except for invocations and joint sessions of the House and Senate, nonmembers are not permitted to give speeches on the floor of the House or in the gallery.